hbowie/practopians/content/intro/Introduction.md

 * Our [Core Writings](../core/) spell out who we are and what we're about, laying out our Background, Mission, Principles and Values.

+* Our [Issues](../issues/) section identifies the issues we feel are most important.

 * Our [Blog Posts](../blog/) offer commentary on a variety of topics from a Practopian perspective.

 * We've collected a number of [Quotations](../quotes/) that reflect and illustrate our core beliefs.